Miami University

 You must meet all of the following criteria to be eligible for this program:

-• You must be at least 21 years old by January 2, 2025.
+• You must be at least 21 years old by the first day of the J-Term trip.

 • You must be in good standing academically (and in terms of disciplinary history) and have a minimum GPA of 2.5